sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 #### Transform '%%currentdate%%' to ‘[tsfep-gimmick type="date" format="Y-m-d g:i a"]’

-The importer not only moves your old metadata, but it also transforms: Complex and difficult to understand syntax becomes human-readable.
+The importer not only moves your old metadata but also transforms: Complex and difficult-to-understand syntax becomes human-readable.
 You can learn more about what data is transformed at the [FAQ](#faq/what-data-is-transformed).

 ### Logged and loaded